wp-plugins/avectra-netforum-single-sign-on/readme.txt

 == Description ==
+Contributed by fusionSpan (www.fusionspan.com).
 This plug-in allows for Single Sign on between netForum and Wordpress.
 Users can sign in to Wordpress using their netForum credentials.

 We have additional plug-ins available that compliment this SSO plug-in.
 Listed below